Los Invasores

-Los Invasores (Spanish for "The Invaders") was a Mexican lucha libre, or professional wrestling group, referred to as a stable in wrestling terms, working for Consejo Mundial de Lucha Libre (CMLL).
+Los Invasores (Spanish for "The Invaders") was a Mexican professional wrestling group, referred to as a stable in wrestling terms, working for Consejo Mundial de Lucha Libre (CMLL).
 The group was portrayed as a group of "outsiders" invading CMLL, but in fact they all worked full-time for CMLL.
 The group was composed mainly of former Asistencia Asesoría y Administración (AAA) wrestlers and was led by Mr. Águila.